monero-project/monero-site/knowledge-base/moneropedia/destination.md

 ### In-depth Information

 An @I2P destination can be encoded into a @base32-address or @base64-address.
-Most users will only care about @base32-address or a `.i2p` hostname while, internally, @Kovri/@I2P will use the @base64-address.
+Most users will only care about @base32-address or a `.i2p` hostname while, internally, @Kovri uses @base64-addresses.

 TODO(anonimal): finish